 Why You Need a Responsive Site

 Year 2016 was the tipping point between mobile and desktop usage.
 StatCounter reported that it was the first time worldwide mobile Internet usage, by site visits, surpassed desktop; and according to comScore, via Smart Insights, 67% of time spent on Internet that year was on mobile devices.
 Even on my own personal blog, desktop only accounts for 31.7% of the traffic in the last 12 months.
 So chances are, over 2/3 of the prospective customers visiting your websites are on mobile devices; and if your website isn’t mobile-friendly, they will likely leave before being converted into clients.

 Nearly 8 in 10 of consumers would stop engaging with content that doesn’t display well on their device – Adobe, via IronPaper

-There’s an app for everything nowadays, and if you go shopping for a new website, most agencies will add mobile apps to their quotes or proposals.
-However, for most businesses, having a mobile app is completely unnecessary unless your business has special requirements that call for one.
+There’s an app for everything nowadays, many web design agencies will try to sell you an mobile app when you shop for a website.
+However, for most businesses, having a mobile app is unnecessary unless your business has special needs for one.
 Think about it, why would you even need a mobile app when your website is properly designed to be responsive and functions just like a mobile app?
 You don’t, it’s just a way for agencies to make more money.
-More on that later in a separate article.

 Even on desktop computers, modern operating systems such as Windows and Mac allow users to split a screen into two, which in most cases, changes the orientation of browsers from landscape to portrait.
 In addition, more and more smart devices such as Tesla’s cars and Samsung’s refrigerators come with web browsers built-in.
 You might think that having a web browser in a car or a fridge is just a gimmick, but there are actually business use cases for having one because it streamlines sales processes.
 So unless you want to risk losing business opportunities, you should make sure your business website is responsive.